ayushi25jaiswal/ayushi25jaiswal/README.md

     🌱 I’m currently learning Best Practices for Machine Learning Algorithms.
     👯 I’m looking to collaborate on any ML Project.
     🤔 I’m looking for help with Internship.
-    💬 Ask me about Pyhton.
+    💬 Ask me about Python.
     😄 Pronouns: You can give one.
     ⚡ Fun fact: I hate Marvel movies.